Certificate IV in TESOL - A calling, not just a job!

 - Teaching in TAFE (A Bachelor’s degree plus Certificate IV in Training & Assessment may be required)

-- ESL assistant teacher in government schools (may need Certificate III in Education support) (For full time work in Victoria see your local schools for more info)
+- ESL assistant teacher in government schools (may need Certificate III in Education support or higher)*

 *Depending on Elective Unit chosen